 Several other related articles for couples on oral contraceptives are available at www.touchstonemag.com/archives/article.php?id=18-01-038-f and www.catholiceducation.org/articles/sexuality/se0049.html.
-Also, powerpoint presentations on the medical and socological dangers of contraception are available at www.cathmedphila.org/resources/evidence_based_ethics.htm.
-These articles and powerpoint presentations document the serious psychological, medical, sociological damage which has been caused by the use of oral contraceptives over the past 40 years.
+Also, power point presentations on the medical and sociological dangers of contraception are available at www.cathmedphila.org/resources/evidence_based_ethics.htm.
+These articles and power point presentations document the serious psychological, medical, sociological damage which has been caused by the use of oral contraceptives over the past 40 years.

 Natural Family Planning

 Natural family planning is as effective in the planning of children as contraceptives without the serious risks to the health and happiness of marriages, children, families, the culture and entire countries.
 When used for just and serious reasons NFP is medically and psychologically healthier method for family planning.